uz1pk/Book-Manager-API/README.md

 # RESTful-API
-A basic implementation of the RESTful API done as apart of a 2022 Web Development Bootcamp course.
+A basic implementation of the RESTful API for article/book related data.
 Technologies needed to implement, MongoDB,  ExpressJS, body-parser node module and Mongoose.

 # Purpose